DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 : A custom server URL for sending RUM data.

 `errorEventMapper`
-: Sets the data scrubbing callback for errors.
+: The data scrubbing callback for errors.
 This can be used to modify or drop error events before they are sent to Datadog.
 For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).

 `longTaskEventMapper`
-: Sets the data scrubbing callback for long tasks.
+: The data scrubbing callback for long tasks.
 This can be used to modify or drop long task events before they are sent to Datadog.
 For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).

 `longTaskThreshold`
 : The threshold for RUM long tasks tracking (in seconds).
 By default, this is sent to `0.1` seconds.

 `onSessionStart`
-: Enter a method that gets called when RUM starts the session.
+: The method that gets called when RUM starts the session.

 `resourceEventMapper`
-: Sets the data scrubbing callback for resources.
+: The data scrubbing callback for resources.
 This can be used to modify or drop resource events before they are sent to Datadog.
 For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).

 `sessionSampleRate`
-: Sets the sampling rate for RUM sessions.
+: The sampling rate for RUM sessions.
 The `sessionSampleRate` value must be between `0.0` and `100.0`.
-A value of `0.0` means no sessions are sent, `100.0` means all sessions are sent to Datadog.
-If not configured, the default value of `100.0` is used.
+A value of `0.0` means no sessions are sent, while `100.0` means that all sessions are sent to Datadog.
+The default value is `100.0`.

 `telemetrySampleRate`
 : The sampling rate for the SDK internal telemetry utilized by Datadog.
 This must be a value between `0` and `100`.
 By default, this is set to `20`.